aborbala/tree-canopy/README.md

 - Mask R-CNN with ResNet-101 FPN

 ## 04. Evaluation
-- Evaluate the trained model on a separate validation set to assess its performance.
-Metrics such as precision, recall, and F1 score will be used to determine the accuracy and effectiveness of the segmentation model.
+- Evaluate the trained model on a separate validation set. + Detect Over/Underfitting
   ### 1. Evaluate model metrics
   ### 2. Test on new data